huma-engineering/huma-docs/data-collection/builder/creating-app-content/index.md

 <div style={{ backgroundColor: '#EFF9FA', border: 'transparent', padding: '10px', borderRadius: '5px', marginBottom: '10px' }}>
   <strong>Tip: Adding external URLs or media as an article type</strong><br/>
-  <span>If your article type is an external URL, add your external resource by entering the URL in the <span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>External URL</span> field.
-If your article type is a media asset, such as an image or video, add your asset by clicking the <span style={{ backgroundColor: '#EBEBEB', padding: '0 5px', borderRadius: '5px' }}>Media</span> button under the Body section.</span>
+  <span>If your article type is an external URL, add your external resource by entering the URL in the <span style={{ backgroundColor: '#CBEBF0', padding: '0 5px', borderRadius: '5px' }}>External URL</span> field.
+If your article type is a media asset, such as an image or video, add your asset by clicking the <span style={{ backgroundColor: '#CBEBF0', padding: '0 5px', borderRadius: '5px' }}>Media</span> button under the Body section.</span>
 </div>

 <br/>